GMWilkinson/makebook/README.md

 # Bugs

-* Unable to get the books to move to the finished books page once finished
+* Unable to get the books to move to the finished books page once finished.
+I will fix this by creating a button that changes the 'isFinished' value to 'true'.
 * The pages can be deleted but not the book itself
+* When the next page is clicked, the screen position stays in the same place so you have to scroll back up to the top of the page.

 # Code Snippets